What is an Adoption Home Study?

 During an adoption home study, a social worker will examine many areas of your life, from financial, criminal background checks, work, health, parenting styles, and your ability to care and love for a child that is not of your body, but comes to you through adoption.

 Many parents have had to go though the same study and make it.
 Hurrah!
 An adoption home study is a very vital part of the adoption process.
+The next question you may be asking is how do you prepare for a home study or what a home study looks like.

 By reading a family’s home study, a social worker, attorney or adoption facilitator will be able to learn more about you and the type of home and family a child will be raised in.
 A social worker will also include in the adoption home study, a series of visits to your home.
 These visits mainly serve to ensure your home meets state licensing standards for safety .The number and frequency will largely depend on the agency or laws of your state.